THEXN/TShock/Commands-&-Permissions.md

 * /heal [player] - Heals you, or if defined, [player] (Use "quotes" for player names with spacing)

 ###Other Permissions###
 _Note: These are not in-game commands, but can still be added to a group's permissions._

 * canwater - allow this group to use water
 * canlava - allow this group to use lava
 * canspike - allow this group to place spikes
-* canbuild - allow player to build (does not bypass other checks)
+* canbuild - allow this group to build (does not bypass other checks, such as protected regions)
 * adminchat - Colors and adds a prefix to the group's chat.
+This prefix and color is set in \tshock\config.json.
 * immunetokick - group can't be kicked
-* immunetoban - player can't be banned
+* immunetoban - group can't be banned
-* ignorecheatdetection - allow player to cheat (health/mana cheats)
+* ignorecheatdetection - allow group to cheat (health/mana cheats)
-* ignoregriefdetection - allow player to grief (use explosives, water, lava even if they dont have premission to)
+* ignoregriefdetection - allow group to grief (use explosives, water, lava even if they dont have premission to)
-* usebanneditem - allows player to use banned items
+* usebanneditem - allows group the use of banned items
+* reservedslot - allow this group to join the server, regardless of whether or not it is full